djambred/machine_learning/pert14/README.md

 ## **MATERI PEMBELAJARAN**
 - Pengantar
-    - Flashback Classification
+    - Pengantar Heroku
 - Pendahuluan
-    - How to build model
+    - How to build model and Publish
 - Praktek
     - Python build model, Docker and flask for publish ML model